5 of the Most Enthralling Italian Shore Excursions

-If all this talk about authentic Italian food and wine has mad you hungry, then this shore excursion is definitely for you.
+If all this talk about authentic Italian food and wine has made you hungry, then this shore excursion is definitely for you.
 Foodies and wine lovers won’t want to pass up a spot on the Taste of Catania excursion.

 The Taste of Catania excursion is a tour of some of the best street food vendors on the planet.
-Experience melt-in-your-mouth breads, freshly cooked fish straight from the ocean, and other enticing new aromas sure to get your mouth watering.
+Experience melt-in-your-mouth bread, freshly cooked fish straight from the ocean, and other enticing new aromas sure to get your mouth watering.

-While you indulge, your tour guide will share information with you not only on the dishes you’ll try, but on the history of the stunning city of Catania.
+While you indulge, your tour guide will share information with you not only on the dishes you’ll try but on the history of the stunning city of Catania.

 Reserve Your Spot Today

 There’s a cruise, then there’s a cruise packed with unforgettable adventures.
 By booking shore excursions, you take your vacation to a whole new level.

 Any excursion you choose will have delectable delights, sights you won’t forget, and to die for scenery.